tarwn/lessthandot-hugo/blogs/content/posts/2012-09-30-sql-saturday-160-to-each.md

 ## <span style="font-family: verdana,geneva;"><strong style="mso-bidi-font-weight: normal;">Event Recap</strong></span> {.MsoNormal}

 <p class="MsoNormal">
-  <span style="font-family: verdana,geneva;">SQL Saturday “day” actually started on Friday morning for me.
-Knowing that I would have a lot of things to focus on starting Friday afternoon, I decided to take some “me” time and head out for a run.
+  <span style="font-family: verdana,geneva;">SQL Saturday "day" actually started on Friday morning for me.
+Knowing that I would have a lot of things to focus on starting Friday afternoon, I decided to take some "me" time and head out for a run.
 1.5 hours and 7 miles later, I was feeling refreshed but tired, and ready to attack the day. </span>
 </p>

 <p class="MsoNormal">